TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 === Vision <unimodal_kd_vision>

 ==== Method <unimodal_kd_data2vec2_method>
-Our approach to vision KD involves using a pretrained Data2Vec2 @data2vec2 image model as the teacher model, and distilling a shallow version of this model, which is the student.
+Our approach to vision KD involves using a pretrained Data2Vec2 @data2vec2 image model as the teacher, and distilling a shallow version of this model, which is the student.
 We attribute our choice of Data2Vec2 to its effectiveness and consistency in self-supervised learning across image, text and audio.
-Data2Vec2 is a general framework to pretrained _unimodal_ image, text, and audio models using self-supervised learning @data2vec @data2vec2, which fits our philosophy of aligning modalities.
+Data2Vec2 is a general framework to pretrain _unimodal_ image, text, and audio models using self-supervised learning @data2vec @data2vec2, which fits our philosophy of aligning modalities.

 We approach the distillation by taking the first 6 Transformer blocks of the _pretrained_ teacher model, which are exactly half of the 12 Transformer blocks in the teacher, and organize them into a smaller model.
 This smaller model also includes the pretrained cls token, patch projection, and positional encodings.
 Consequently, the student model is not trained from scratch, but already initialized with a subset of the teacher's weights.
-This is inspired by DistilBERT @distilbert, a small BERT variant distilled from the normal BERT model, selecting every second layer from a pretrained BERT @bert model and organizing them into a smaller model.
+This is inspired by DistilBERT @distilbert, a small BERT variant distilled from the normal BERT model @bert.
 As mentioned before, we use the first 6 Transformer blocks of the teacher model, which we found leads to better results than using every second layer.
 The resulting student model is with 43.1M parameters almost half the size of the teacher model, which has 85.9M parameters.